The Query Complexity of Local Search and Brouwer in Rounds: Brouwer in Rounds

 The final piece that enables us to use a divide-and-conquer approach is that we can pad the original problem instance on the grid $[n]^d$ to a larger grid: $\{0, 1, \ldots, n+1 \}^d$, and make sure that the new instance contains exactly one bad $(d-1)$-dimensional unit cube on its boundary, and no new solution is introduced.
 Let $f$ and $f'$ be the function for the original and the new instance, respectively.
 Then $f'(\Vec{x}) = f(\Vec{x})$ for any $\Vec{x} \in [n]^d$; for any other point $\Vec{x}=(x_1, \ldots, x_d)$, let $i$ be the largest number that $x_i \in \{0, n+1\}$, we have $f'(\Vec{x}) = \Vec{e}_i$ if $\Vec{x}_i = 0$ and $f'(\Vec{x}) = -\Vec{e}_i$ otherwise.
 The correctness of this reduction is showed in Lemma 5 of \cite{chen2005algorithms}.

-\paragraph{Algorithm for Brouwer.} \begin{enumerate} \item Initialize the cube $C_0$ as $\{0, 1, \ldots, n+1 \}^d$; for each $0 \leq i < k$, set $\ell_i = n^{\frac{d^k-d^i}{d^k-1}}$ \item In each round $i \in \{1, \ldots, k-1\}$: \begin{itemize} \item Divide the current cube $C_{i-1}$ into sub-cubes $C_i^1, \ldots, C_{i}^{n_i}$ of side length $\ell_i$ that cover $C_{i-1}$.
-These sub-cubes have mutually exclusive interior, but each $(d-1)$-dimensional unit cube that is not on the boundary of cube $C_{i-1}$ is either $(i) $ on the boundary of two sub-cubes $C_i^{j_1}, C_i^{j_2}$ or $(ii)$ not on the boundary of any sub-cubes \item Query $f'$ with all the points on the boundary of sub-cubes $C_i^1, \ldots, C_{i}^{n_i}$ \item Set $C_i = C_i^j$, where $C_i^j$ is the sub-cube that has odd number of bad $(d-1)$-dimensional unit cubes on its boundary.
+\paragraph{Algorithm for Brouwer.} \begin{enumerate} \item Initialize the cube $C_0$ as $\{0, 1, \ldots, n+1 \}^d$; for each $0 \leq i < k$, set $\ell_i = n^{\frac{d^k-d^i}{d^k-1}}$ \item In each round $i \in \{1, \ldots, k-1\}$: \begin{itemize} \item $\; \; \;$ Divide the current cube $C_{i-1}$ into sub-cubes $C_i^1, \ldots, C_{i}^{n_i}$ of side length $\ell_i$ that cover $C_{i-1}$.
+These sub-cubes have mutually exclusive interior, but each $(d-1)$-dimensional unit cube that is not on the boundary of cube $C_{i-1}$ is either $(i) $ on the boundary of two sub-cubes $C_i^{j_1}, C_i^{j_2}$ or $(ii)$ not on the boundary of any sub-cubes \item $\; \; \;$ Query $f'$ with all the points on the boundary of sub-cubes $C_i^1, \ldots, C_{i}^{n_i}$ \item $\; \; \;$ Set $C_i = C_i^j$, where $C_i^j$ is the sub-cube that has odd number of bad $(d-1)$-dimensional unit cubes on its boundary.
 Choose arbitrary one if there are many \end{itemize} \item In round $k$, query all the points in the current cube $C_{k-1}$ and get the solution point. \end{enumerate}

 \begin{proof}[Upper Bound of Theorem~\ref{thm:5}] Notice that for any $i \in \{1, \ldots, k-1\}$, the sum of the numbers of bad $(d-1)$-dimensional cubes on the boundary of $C_i^1, \ldots, C_{i}^{n_i}$ is still odd, since each bad cubes that is not on the boundary of $C_{i-1}$ is counted twice.
 By the parity argument, $C_i$ always exists.
 Finally, Lemma~\ref{lem:badc} guarantees that there exists a solution in cube $C_{k-1}$, which concludes the correctness of this algorithm.
+The calculations in Section~\ref{sec:LS.ConstAlg} give that this algorithm makes $O\bigl(n^{\frac{d^{k+1} - d^k}{d^k - 1}}\bigr)$ queries in total. \end{proof}